By the end of this section, you will be able to:

 Several open clusters are visible to the unaided eye.
 Most famous among them is the Pleiades (Figure 20.13), which appears as a tiny group of six stars (some people can see even more than six, and the Pleiades is sometimes called the Seven Sisters).
 This cluster is arranged like a small dipping spoon and is seen in the constellation of Taurus, the bull.
 A good pair of binoculars shows dozens of stars in the cluster, and a telescope reveals hundreds.
 (A car company, Subaru, takes its name from the Japanese term for this cluster; you can see the star group on the Subaru logo.)

-The Hyades is another famous open cluster in Taurus.
+The Hyades is another famous open cluster in the constellation of Taurus the bull.
 To the naked eye, it appears as a V-shaped group of faint stars marking the face of the bull.
 Telescopes show that Hyades actually contains more than 200 stars.

 An association is a group of extremely young stars, typically containing 5 to 50 hot, bright O and B stars scattered over a region of space some 100–500 light-years in diameter.
 As an example, most of the stars in the constellation Orion form one of the nearest stellar associations.
 Associations also contain hundreds to thousands of low-mass stars, but these are much fainter and less conspicuous.
 The presence of really hot, luminous stars indicates that star formation in the association has occurred in the last million years or so.
 Since O stars go through their entire lives in only about a million years, they would not still be around unless star formation has occurred recently.
 It is therefore not surprising that associations are found in regions rich in the gas and dust required to form new stars.
 It’s like a brand new building still surrounded by some of the construction materials used to build it and with the landscape still showing signs of construction.
 On the other hand, because associations, like ordinary open clusters, lie in regions occupied by dusty interstellar matter, many are hidden from our view.